Public Health - Food

 Restaurants, Cafes, Bakeries and Caterers that prepare raw egg products are required to use a safer alternative and follow safe handling practices.

 Products with raw eggs have been responsible for some of the largest foodborne illness outbreaks in NSW.
 The disease causing organism Salmonella may be found on the shell surface of whole eggs which then contaminate foods.
-Implicated foods have included egg dressing such as aioli, mayonnaise, hollandaise, egg butter; desserts such as tiramisu, mousse, fried ice cream and drinks such as eggnog, egg flip and raw egg protein smoothies.
+Implicated foods have included egg dressing such as aioli, mayonnaise, egg butter that do not undergo thorough cooking; desserts such as tiramisu, mousse, fried ice cream and drinks such as eggnog, egg flip and raw egg protein smoothies.

 Use safer alternatives: